AppMonsta/slate/source/includes/rankings.md

 }
 ```

 Request all rankings by date and by country.
-This call returns ranking records with all the available meta-data from the ranking list page.
+This call returns ranking records with all the available meta-data from the store's ranking list page.

 ### HTTPS Request